Last Updated: November 2022

 I claimed this at a set rate.
 Why did I only get paid half that?

-Same day same address: If multiple jobs are resolved at the same address at the same time, the first one will pay out in full, and any others will be paid out at 50%.
+Same day same address: If multiple jobs are resolved at the same address on the same day, the first one will pay out in full, and any others will be paid out at 50%.

 TX Alt-Service: You will be paid half of your service fee once diligence is complete and you return the signed motion.
 Then, upon completion of the service - you will be paid the second half.